An award for outstanding service by a member to the AIG

 The AIG Service Award recognises members for meritorious service to the AIG.
 Any member may nominate another member for the award.
 The award is bestowed occasionally, with a maximum of one per year.

-- Nominees must be a current member (any membership category) of the AIG.
+- Nominees must be a current Member or Fellow of the AIG.

 - Nominees will be proposed by any AIG member but otherwise the names of nominees will remain confidential.

-- The judgement of outstanding service will be left to the discretion of Council after consideration of a recommendation from the Service Award Committee.
+- The judgement of outstanding service will be left to the discretion of the AIG Board after consideration of a recommendation from the Service Award Committee.

 - Service should have been through a Permanent Committee or Council for a sustained period or periods amounting to 10 years or more